 Everlane jeans are air-dried in the factory, further reducing the amount of electricity that is used.
 By re purposing byproducts, the factory is almost a zero waste facility.
 So your cleanest pair of jeans is produced with clean water, clean energy and clean waste, resulting in the best sustainable jeans.

-Their ethical approach means they visit the factories that they use on a regular basis to evaluate environment, working hours, fair wages and other factors that could affect not only workers, but also how sustainable is denim fabric.
+Their ethical approach means they visit the factories that they use on a regular basis.
+They evaluate environment, working hours, fair wages and other factors that could affect not only workers, but also how sustainable is denim fabric.

 Everlane mixes sustainability with transparency.
 They share with customers the exact breakdown of the cost of each item and also show the factories where garments are made.
-The company builds strong relationships with factory owners to ensure that the employees and production meet Everlane’s high ethical standards.
+The company builds strong relationships with factory owners.
+This is to ensure that the employees and production, meet Everlane’s high ethical standards.